-As described in Section 1.0, the Project's Tier 1 bat mitigation plan is comprised of two elements: the Habitat Management Plan (this document) and the Research Plan (Tetra Tech 2023).
+As described in Section 1.0, the Project's Tier 1 bat mitigation plan is comprised of two elements: the Habitat Management Plan (this document) and the Research Plan (Tetra Tech 2024).
 The Habitat Management Plan monitoring is designed to 1) document the increases in bat acoustic activity within the management area and 2) document increases in availability of prey species associated with changes in the vegetation community achieved through habitat management.
-The associated Research Plan adds a control study to the Habitat Management monitoring program to increase understanding of how and when the management efforts yield benefits (Tetra Tech 2023).
+The associated Research Plan adds a control study to the Habitat Management monitoring program to increase understanding of how and when the management efforts yield benefits (Tetra Tech 2024).
 These two elements work in tandem to achieve and document direct benefits to the Hawaiian hoary bat and to gather additional detail on the mechanism for those benefits that should help guide the effective allocation of future management resources.

-Based on input from USFWS and DOFAW during the development of the HCP, this blended approach is focused primarily on habitat management actions; however, given the novel threats and condition of the PMA, both agencies reinforced the importance of developing a more robust understanding of the effects of these actions than would be achieved through standard evaluative monitoring.
+Based on input from USFWS and DOFAW during the development of the HCP, this blended approach is focused primarily on habitat management actions; however, given the novel threats and condition of the PMA, both agencies and the ESRC reinforced the importance of developing a more robust understanding of the effects of these actions than would be achieved through standard evaluative monitoring.
 This Habitat Management Plan specifically evaluates whether actions to protect and restore habitat and bat prey resources increase acoustic activity (i.e., detection rate) by the Hawaiian hoary bats through an evaluative monitoring program.
-An increase in acoustic activity will also be measured by detecting vocalizations that signify changes in foraging and roosting activity.
+Increases in acoustic activity may be demonstrated through a variety of lenses such as detecting changes in vocalizations that signify changes in foraging and roosting activity from the baseline.
 Teixeria et al. (2019) suggests that vocalizations can serve as indicators of behavioral states and contexts that provide insight into populations as it relates to their conservation.
+Leveraging this observation, the evaluative monitoring plan (Section 6.2) includes evaluation of the types, duration, temporal patterns, and seaonality of calls to reveal changes in these patterns, relecting changes in the way bats use the PMA over time.